 The top panel of Fig.~\ref{fig:ICLmassratio} shows the mass ratio specifically of the different components of the ICL.
 There are clear differences in fractions depending on the mass of the system.
-The component of the ICL stripped from surviving galaxies is the dominant component for high-mass clusters but declines to make up a much smaller fraction in the group environment, falling to as low as 10 per cent for the lowest mass groups within our sample.
+The component of the ICL stripped from surviving galaxies is the dominant component for high-mass clusters but declines to make up a much smaller fraction in the group environment, falling to as low as 10 per cent for the lowest-mass groups within our sample.
 Correspondingly, the component formed from merging galaxies increases with decreasing cluster mass.
-The two components become equal at a cluster mass of approximately M\textsubscript{200}~$=$~3~$\times$~10\textsuperscript{13}~\(\textup{M}_\odot\).
+The two components become equal at a cluster mass of approximately $M_{200}$~$=$~3~$\times$~10\textsuperscript{13}~\(\textup{M}_\odot\).

 The decline in the component formed from completed mergers and the increase in that from galaxies that are stripped but not completely disrupted is likely a result of increased ongoing stripping in higher-mass environments.
 Satellite galaxies with higher masses cause and experience increased stripping in the outskirts of the clusters, forming parts of the ICL.
 Additionally, systems with more massive central galaxies will host more massive satellites, which will experience stronger dynamical friction than less massive galaxies.